neary-ai/neary/docs/write_a_plugin.md

 ### An Simple Example

-To illustrate, let's look a snippet and tool from the `Essentials` plugin:
+To illustrate, let's look at a snippet and tool from the `Essentials` plugin:

 ```python
     class Essentials(BasePlugin):